mckay-del/trendwise-tools/docs/trendwise_context.md

 - **No results/revenue guarantees.** "Fewer missed calls," "captures every lead," and "grows your business" are fine as mechanism claims.
 Avoid "we'll double your bookings" or any specific outcome promise.
 - **"48 hours" is a good-faith target, not a contractual deadline.** Copy can say "live in 48 hours"; the order form and Terms condition that on the client providing assets and access.
 - **Every site ships with privacy + terms pages and SMS consent capture.** This is a *feature to sell* ("compliant from day one"), not a disclaimer to bury — real value most competitors skip.
+- **AI Front Desk is inbound-only by design.** This keeps Trendwise clear of TCPA outbound-calling exposure — the AI only answers calls people chose to make to the business.
+Do not market or enable outbound AI calling.
 - **"All-in-One" describes the marketing/CRM stack, not the tax/EA practice.** Keep the Growth System brand cleanly separate from K. McKay Larsen EA's accounting services.

 ---